The Stranglers: New label and sound (1983–1990)

 Their 1986 album, Dreamtime, dealt with environmental concerns among other issues.
-Its signature track, and another radio staple for many years to come, was "Always the Sun" (a No.15 hit in France and No.16 hit in Ireland, No.21 in Australia, No.30 in the UK, and No.42 in the Netherlands).
-The only Stranglers album to chart in the US, Dreamtime was again only a moderate hit in the UK, reaching No. 16 in November 1986.
+Its signature track, and another radio staple for many years to come, was "Always the Sun" (a No. 15 hit in France and No. 16 hit in Ireland, No. 21 in Australia, No. 30 in the UK and No. 42 in the Netherlands).
+The only Stranglers album to chart in the US, Dreamtime was a moderate hit in the UK, reaching No. 16 in November 1986.

 The Stranglers' final album with Cornwell, 10, was released in 1990.
 This was recorded with the intention of building on their "cult" status in America.
-Following the success of their cover of The Kinks' "All Day and All of the Night", a UK No. 7 hit in 1988, the Stranglers released another '60s cover, "96 Tears" as their first single from 10; it reached No. 17 in the UK.
-Despite this success, the follow-up single "Sweet Smell of Success" only reached No.65.
+Following the success of their cover of The Kinks' "All Day and All of the Night", a UK No. 7 hit in 1988, the Stranglers released another cover of a 1960s track, "96 Tears" as their first single from 10; it reached No. 17 in the UK.
+The follow-up single "Sweet Smell of Success" only reached No. 65.
 "Man of the Earth", which the band had high hopes for, was due to be the third single from the album, but Epic Records decided against it.
-In August 1990, Hugh Cornwell abruptly left Stranglers to pursue a solo career, following the band's failure to attain a tour in the US.
-In his autobiography, Cornwell stated that he felt that the Stranglers were a spent force creatively, and cited various examples of his increasingly acrimonious relationship with his fellow band-members, particularly Burnel.
+In August 1990, Hugh Cornwell left Stranglers to pursue a solo career, following the band's failure to secure a tour in the US.
+In his autobiography, Cornwell stated that he felt that the Stranglers were a spent force creatively and cited various examples of his increasingly acrimonious relationship with his fellow band-members, particularly Burnel.
+Feelings were mutual; when Cornwell phoned Jet Black to say he was leaving the band, the drummer's response was blunt "OK, fine".

 Post-Cornwell era (1990s)

-Following the departure of Cornwell, CBS-Sony dropped the Stranglers from their roster.
+Following the departure of Cornwell, CBS-Sony dropped the Stranglers from its roster.
 The remaining members recruited John Ellis, who had had a long-standing association with the band.
-He had opened for them in the 1970s as a member of The Vibrators, filled in for Cornwell during his time in prison for drug possession in 1980, worked with Burnel and Greenfield in their side-project Purple Helmets, and been added to the Stranglers' line-up as a touring guitarist a short time before Cornwell's departure.
+He had opened for them in the 1970s as a member of The Vibrators, filled in for Cornwell during his time in prison for drug possession in 1980, worked with Burnel and Greenfield in their side-project Purple Helmets and been added to the Stranglers' line-up as a touring guitarist a short time before Cornwell's departure.
 Burnel and Ellis briefly took over vocal duties (for one television appearance on The Word) before enlisting Paul Roberts, who sang on most songs live, even those originally sung by Burnel.

 This line-up recorded four albums: Stranglers in the Night (1992), About Time (1995), Written in Red (1997) and Coup de Grace (1998).